-Please note that this scheme requires the host institution to pay 50% of the Fellow's salary.
+Please note that this scheme requires the host institution to pay 50% of the Fellow's salary, meaning that the school has to apply some limits to the number of applications supported and therefore will need time to assess applications from the perspective of its own investment.
 If you are interested in applying for this scheme, please contact the SSPS Research Office as soon as possible to register your interest.
-It may not be possible to support applications every year, or it may be possible to support only a limited number of applications.

-SSPS requires a mentor (SSPS core staff) for all early-career fellowships.
-In order to apply, you must first identify, contact and have an agreed mentor for your proposed project application.
-The project must have Head of Subject Area approval, your mentor can help to obtain this before submitting your application to the School.
+2. SSPS requires a mentor (SSPS core staff) for all early-career fellowships.
+In order to progress your proposal, you must first identify, contact and have an agreed mentor for your proposed project application.
+The project must also have Head of Subject Area approval and your mentor will need to help to obtain this before you submit your CV and 500 word summary to the School (3rd December 2018).

 3. 3 December 2018, 5 pm GMT – School deadline for CV and a project summary of 500 words which will then be considered by a school based panel.

 4. Wednesday 19 December 2018 – Decisions made by the School panel, applicants given feedback including who is to progress to full application stage and ways in which any applications that are progressing might be strengthened.
 You will then continue to work with your mentor and the research Office in developing your full proposal.

 5. Monday, 4 February 2019, 12 pm GMT – Deadline for full draft applications in Leverhulme Trust grant online system.
 At this point a School review of the full application will be conducted and feedback given to strengthen final applications.

 NB While the focus of feedback will be on strengthening proposals, the School may advise against submitting particular proposals at this point, if problems present with quality/design or feasibility and for which solutions can not be developed before the deadline.

 6. Thursday, 28 February 2019 4 pm GMT, deadline for application submission to funder by University.

 Points to note: